 Everyone is urged to help keep the campus clean, safe, functional, and attractive.
-Any breakage or inoperative equipment should be reported to the Headmaster's office immediately.
+Any breakage or inoperative equipment should be reported to the Head of School's office immediately.
 A student should not attempt to fix anything personally.
-Deliberate abuse of the campus should not be tolerated by students or staff.
-Abuse of any part of the campus will result in serious disciplinary consequences.
+Deliberate abuse of the campus by students or staff will not be tolerated.